prpole/dissertation/throughput/main.md

 Prometheans believe that a total control of nature is within our grasp, once nature is fully understood....[^ln-dryzek-1]

-It is a perspective that justifies endless growth with a belief that any limitations can ultimately be overcome by the total transmutability of matter (here is where technological fixes come in), creating an inexhaustible supply of natural resources.
-We can just invent our way out of any problems a high-consumption lifestyle naturally creates, says the Promethean---and therefore, there's no reason to reduce consumption or worry about exploitation.
+Prometheanism justifies endless growth with a belief that any limitations can ultimately be overcome by the total transmutability of matter (here is where technological fixes come in), creating an inexhaustible supply of natural resources.
+We can just invent our way out of any problems a high-consumption lifestyle might create, says the Promethean---and therefore, there's no reason to reduce consumption or worry about exploitation.
 Other understandings of the term are similarly economically inflected.
-John Bellamy Foster traces the roots of the term back to Proudhon, for whom Prometheus was a figure exemplifying the triumphal human translation of nature into economic value.[^ln-foster] The more definitions one reads, the more Prometheanism comes to sound like another name for capitalism.
+Foster traces it back to Proudhon, for whom Prometheus was a figure exemplifying the triumphal human translation of nature into economic value.[^ln-foster] The more definitions one reads, the more Prometheanism actually comes to sound like another name for capitalism.

 Even if these are essentially arguments about economic perspectives of nature, their emphasis on technology has led to some slippage between critiques of the